Effectively address student well-being as you prepare for their return to campus this fall

 One of the biggest hurdles for college students struggling with mental health is that they often don’t know where to turn.
 Nearly 3 out of 4 students aren’t sure where to go on campus to receive mental health treatment.

-The At-Risk Mental Health for Students simulation can be customized to include campus-specific resources.
+The At-Risk Mental Health for Students training can be customized to include campus-specific resources.
 Interactive content and role-play conversations teach students how to recognize the need for support, as well as where to go for support.
-Through this training campuses can effectively create a caring culture that is far more impactful than a skipped-over PowerPoint slide or a skimmed over email.
+This training creates a supportive campus culture of care that is far more impactful than a skipped-over PowerPoint slide or a skimmed over email.

 Anyone can experience mental health challenges, and we know college-age students are particularly at risk.
 However, there are additional factors that make students especially vulnerable to mental health struggles.